Into Battle With Napoleon 1812 (Paperback)

 Walter's Journal is much quoted in works dealing with Napoleon's venture in Russia.
 It was last published, in Kansas, in 1938.
 This update comes not a moment too soon.
-Bob Carruthers keeps... [read full review]Clash of steel
+Bob Carruthers keeps his introduction down to the minimum and lets Jakob 'do the talking'.Clash of steel

 Pen and Sword have recently begun publishing affordable, paperback editions of accounts from eyewitnesses under the series entitled “Military History From Primary Sources”.
-Having seen numerous quotes from Jakob Walter in the books on the... [read full review]avonnapoleonicfellowship.blogspot.com.au
+Having seen numerous quotes from Jakob Walter in the books on the 1812 campaign that I had read last year, I was keen to read his memoir in full.avonnapoleonicfellowship.blogspot.com.au